CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 At end you have to review and enable.
 ![](../../Attachements/Pasted%20image%2020251120074110.png)

-Go to the OU which you wanna sync and go to properties and attribute editor and copy distinguished
+Go to the OU which you wanna sync and go to properties and attribute editor and copy distinguished name from there.
 ![](../../Attachements/Pasted%20image%2020251120074240.png)

+Once coping go back to scoping filter and paste like below: